Autoscaling Pods with HPA

 Summary

-In this lab, you have successfull configured and demonstrated dynamic scaling ability of kubernetes using horizontalpodautoscalers.
+In this lab, you have successful configured and demonstrated dynamic scaling ability of kubernetes using HorizontalPodAutoscaler.
 You have also learnt about a new jobs controller type for running one off or batch jobs.

 Reading List